Inventory, Preservation and Completeness

-This information is important to gather in conjunction with DNA evidence for establishing individual identity.
 The accuracy of the osteoprofile is dependent on preservation and completeness of the skeleton, as well as the context of burial.
-For example, commingled remains, in which two or more individuals are placed within the same grave can complicate analysis, particularly if those individuals are of a similar age and sex (we will discuss this further in Week 6).
+For example, commingled remains, in which two or more individuals are placed within the same grave, can complicate analysis, particularly if those individuals are of a similar age and sex (we will discuss this further in Week 6).

-To begin an osteoprofile, we need to determine the bones that are present.
-We also need to determine how many of each bone we have.
-This helps establish if there is one or more individual(s) in the bone assemblage.
+To begin an osteoprofile, we need to identify the bones that are present.
+We also need to determine how many of each bone we have and establish whether there are one or more individual(s) represented in the skeletal assemblage.
 To do this accurately, we also need to determine the preservation and completeness of the bones that we have.

 There are a variety of different techniques for producing an ‘osteoprofile’ and over the past decade, there has been an increasing emphasis on the standardisation of methods to ensure comparability between studies.
-An example of these standards from the British Association of Biological Anthropology and Osteoarchaeology is a recent good example.
+An example of these standards is provided by the British Association of Biological Anthropology and Osteoarchaeology.

 Assessing Preservation and Completeness

-To assess preservation and completeness you will want to record:
+To assess preservation and completeness you should record: